Alonso-del-Arte/blackjack/README.md

 document](GameRules.md).

 This project started out as a Java 8 project.
 However, I've decided it's now going to be a Java 21 project.
-Seems kind of appropriate, doesn't it?
+Seems kind of appropriate.

 The main test dependency is JUnit 4.
 On January 21, 2025, I added TestFrame 1.0 so that I can use `assertThrows()` in some tests.

 ## Sample plays of the console applicaton

+Currently the limited text game can be played on the command line by running `blackjack.BlackJack`.
+Eventually that will be changed to `ui.text.game`, with the GUI game being played from `ui.graphical.Game`.

+A major criticism of the text game is that it goes by too fast, especially when you lose.
+For now I think I won't fix that.
+But I will make an effort to make the GUI game feel that it goes at the right speed.

 ### Win with natural blackjack